Antonia Fraser: Marriages and later life

 From 1956 until their divorce in 1977, she was married to Sir Hugh Fraser (1918–1984), a descendant of Scottish aristocracy 14 years her senior and a Roman Catholic Conservative Unionist MP in the House of Commons (sitting for Stafford), who was a friend of the American Kennedy family.
 They had six children, including Rebecca Fraser and Flora Fraser.

-On 22 October 1975, Hugh and Antonia Fraser, together with Caroline Kennedy, who was visiting them at their Holland Park home, in Kensington, west London, were almost blown up by an IRA car bomb placed under the wheels of his Jaguar, which had been triggered to go off at 9 am when he left the house; the bomb exploded, killing the cancer researcher Gordon Hamilton Fairley.
+On 22 October 1975 Hugh and Antonia Fraser, together with Caroline Kennedy, who was visiting them at their Holland Park home, in Kensington, west London, were almost blown up by a Provisional Irish Republican Army car bomb placed under the wheels of his Jaguar car, which had been triggered to go off at 9 am when he left the house; the bomb exploded, killing the cancer researcher Gordon Hamilton Fairley.
 Fairley, a neighbour of the Frasers, had been walking his dog, when he noticed something amiss and stopped to examine the bomb.

-In 1975, she began an affair with playwright Harold Pinter, who was then married to the actress Vivien Merchant.
+In 1975 she began an affair with the playwright Harold Pinter, who was then married to the actress Vivien Merchant.
 In 1977, after she had been living with Pinter for two years, the Frasers' union was legally dissolved.
 Merchant spoke about her distress publicly to the press, which quoted her cutting remarks about her rival, but she resisted divorcing Pinter.
 In 1980, after Merchant signed divorce papers, Fraser and Pinter married in the Roman Catholic Church.
-Harold Pinter died from cancer on 24 December 2008, aged 78.
+Harold Pinter died of cancer on 24 December 2008, aged 78.

 Fraser lives at Campden Hill Square, in the London district of Holland Park, in the Royal Borough of Kensington and Chelsea, south of Notting Hill Gate, in the Fraser family home, where she still writes in her fourth-floor study.